 The CaR application and CaR handbook are available online.
 Additionally residents may contact the Catch-a-Ride coordinator for an initial phone screen and request an application via email at [email protected] or telephone 913-715-8900.

-All applicants must have an application on file and must be approved prior to requesting a ride.
+All riders must have an application on file and t be accepted into the Catch-a-Ride program prior to requesting a ride.

 How much notice is needed to request a ride?